Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of non-normal phases

 We begin by locally preparing, on each site, the fiducial state defined in Eq.~\eqref{eq:fiducial} of the GHZ tensor.
 We will refer to the left and right leg of the fiducial states as the auxiliary qudits and the central leg as the physical qudit.
 Then we use a depth-2 circuit to move each right auxiliary qudit to its right neighbor.
 Throughout this protocol, we will only measure the auxiliary qudits, never the physical qudits---those will later hold the target state.
 The goal of Part 1 of the protocol is to reduce the support on auxiliary qudits to the abelian subspace on which we can then perform a Bell-type measurement.

 To achieve this, we proceed as follows: In each round $m \in \{1, \dots, M-1\}$, we project onto the subspaces corresponding to the irreps within the equivalence classes of \( \Irr_{M-(m-1)}/{\sim} \), following the approach used in the SPT case.
 Since the measurements act only on subsets of the qudits---rather than on a pure state---we do not encounter the same parity constraints observed in the SPT scenario (for further details, see Section~\ref{sec:GHZProbabilites}).
-However, we can still decompose each measurement outcome $\vec{x}^{(m)}$ into minimal connected substrings that multiply to the identity, except possibly for the final substring, which need not multiply to the identity (as illustrated in Fig.~\ref{fig:GHZProtocolPart1}(b)).
-Moreover, the substrings that do multiply to the identity can be again rearranged using a SWAP circuit, and further decomposed into substrings of length at most $|G_{M-m}|/|G_{M-(m-1)}|$.
+However, we can still decompose each measurement outcome $\vec{x}^{(m)}$ into minimal and complete connected substrings, except possibly for the final substring, which need not be complete (as illustrated in Fig.~\ref{fig:GHZProtocolPart1}(b)).
+Moreover, the substrings that are complete can be again rearranged using a SWAP circuit, and further decomposed into substrings of length at most $|G_{M-m}|/|G_{M-(m-1)}|$.
 Similar to the SPT case, the protocol fails in round $m$ if the required circuit depth exceeds $L^{(m)}(N^{(m)})$.
 Prior to performing the Bell-type measurement, we must ensure an overall parity constraint, which is the goal of Part 2.